wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 			When a higher-level function is constructed, it inherits the fundamental properties and behaviors of the simpler functions it is composed of.
 				Characteristics like continuity, differentiability, and linearity of the lower-level functions are also preserved in the higher-level function.
 ##### Composite Functions Represent Inheritance
+Composite spaces enable the preservation of input types and properties from base-level functions.
+	The input domain and fundamental characteristics of the base-level function are retained in the higher-level function.

 Inheritance implies a compositional/hierarchical structure (i.e. [[#Higher-Level Functions (i.e. Composite Functions)|Levels and Composite Nature]]) where more complex entities build upon simpler ones.
 	In mathematics, this means that higher-level functions build on the properties and behaviors of lower-level functions.
 		Where scalar functions within the field of real numbers is inherited by any space that is a itself a subset of the real number field.